sitegeist/Sitegeist.Janitor/README.md

 **Options:**
 * `--threshold` (optional, default: 0) - You can use this parameter to detect more than just unused NodeTypes, but basically all NodeTypes that have lesser occurences than this threshold
-* `--super-type` (optional, default: 'TYPO3.Neos:Node') - With this parameter, you can limit the set of considered NodeTypes to those that inherit a specific SuperType
+* `--super-type` (optional, default: 'Neos.Neos:Node') - With this parameter, you can limit the set of considered NodeTypes to those that inherit a specific SuperType
 * `--workspaces` (optional, default: 'live') - You can also limit the set of considered workspaces

 ### report:occurences